-• Validity periods can also be specified for the operation of JourneyPatternInterchange instances, constraining the availability of interchanges between specified VehicleJourney instances.
+- Validity periods can also be specified for the operation of JourneyPatternInterchange instances, constraining the availability of interchanges between specified VehicleJourney instances. - Operational times may also be specified in terms of the working days of a ServicedOrganisation - see later below

 An operational Calendar can be used to relate the Day Types to specific dates in a given year.